xmj-alliance/webhook-koa/README.md

 ## Preparation
 - If you decide to run bash scripts:
   - Create an `actions.sh` in `/actions` folder.
 You may follow the given example there.
   - (Optional) Create a `package.list` file in `/actions` as well, then list your additional system packages there, each entry taking up one line.
-For example, you are going to execute `git pull` but there is no `git` pre installed in Alpine linux, so in your `package.list`, you have to list:
+For example, you are going to execute `git pull` but there is no `git` pre installed in Alpine Linux, so in your `package.list`, you have to list:
   ```
   git
   ```